ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/base-protcol/decision-points/trust-chain.md

 The Policy Enforcement Point (PEP) **MUST** construct a valid Trust Chain Ring in order to request an authorization decision from the Policy Decision Point (PDP).
 To do so, the PEP **MUST** contact the **Transaction Token Service**, requesting a `Txn Token` scoped to the operation, and including both the **Subject Trust Proof** and the **Actor Identity**.

-The Transaction Token Service **MUST** issue a `Txn Token` only if a valid chain of trust can be established between the subject and the actor, in accordance with the configured policies.
+The Transaction Token Service **MUST** issue a `Txn Token` only if a valid chain of trust can be established between the subject and the actor, in accordance with the configured policies and its `trust levels`.
 Once the token is issued, the PEP proceeds to send the full authorization request to the PDP for evaluation.

-The resulting decision **MUST** reflect the trust context derived from the constructed Chain Ring and respect the Zero Trust principle of least privilege.
+The resulting decision **MUST** reflect the trust context derived from the constructed Chain Ring and respect the Zero Trust principles.